-The Nuclear Energy Decree requires that a number of documents, including the Final Safety Analysis Report shall be submitted to STUK when applying for an operating licence.
+The Nuclear Energy Decree requires that a number of documents, including the Final Safety Analysis Report shall be submitted to STUK when applying for an operating licence for a nuclear facility.
 More detailed requirements are given in Guide YVL 1.1, including STUK's review and inspection of commissioning of a nuclear facility.
 The requirements for safety assessment are discussed in detail above under Article 15.